stanley-roache/PostGQL-server/README.md

 # Requirements
 * [Docker Community Edition](https://docs.docker.com/install/)
 * [Docker Compose](https://docs.docker.com/compose/)
   - If you are using Windows or Mac, docker-compose was likely installed when you setup Docker.
-To check this run `docker-compose -v` in your command line
+To check this run `docker-compose -v` in your command line.
+For Linux find instructions in the link

 # How To